steemit/smt-whitepaper/smt-manual/manual.md

 - `decline_voting_rights_operation` : Affects SMT votes as well as STEEM votes.
 - `claim_reward_balance_operation` : Restrictions on this operation are relaxed to allow any asset in any of the three fields, including SMT's.
 - `delegate_vesting_shares_operation` : Supports all SMT's that support vesting.
+- Multisig:  There is nothing "special" about multisig handling of SMT operations.
+If you set up your account to require a multisig authority, then everything your account signs will need to be signed with multiple signatures, as you specified.
+Including operations your account does as a control account managing an SMT, or operations your account does as a user holding SMT tokens.

 # Costs of SMT Operations And Bandwidth Rate Limiting